theakashsingh/codewalnut/README.md

 - **Code Quality**: We will evaluate your use of clean code practices, meaningful variable names, and comments where necessary.
 - **Responsiveness**: The app should work well on both mobile and desktop devices.
 - **Functionality**: Ensure that all required features work as expected.
+- **Best Practices**: We value the use of best practices in React development, such as proper naming, state management, and component organization.
+- **Testing**: Testing is a big part of modern development, so will value the use of testing in your solution.
 - **Creativity**: Feel free to add any additional features or enhance the design beyond the requirements.
-- **Best Practices**: We value the use of best practices in React development, such as proper state management and component organization.